Application help and advice

 Eligibility for school-leaver scholarships

-See the individual regulations for eligibility requirements, for instance: citizenship, residency etc.
+See the individual conditions for eligibility requirements, for instance: citizenship, residency etc.

 Choosing referees

 It is your responsibility to ensure your referee has submitted the reference on time.
-Please check your application regularly and keep reminding your referee.
 Without your completed reference your application will be ineligible.

 We’ll contact you by email after you’ve applied